maurermj08/efetch/README.md

 # efetch
-Evidence Fetcher (efetch) is a web-based file explorer and analyzer.
-Efetch supports viewing images, office documents, registries, PST files, sqlite databases, and more.
-Efetch supports navigating E01, Ex01, RAW, VHD, VMDK, ZIP, and more thanks to dfVFS.
+Evidence Fetcher (efetch) is a web-based file explorer, viewer, and analyzer.
+Efetch supports viewing hundreds of file types including office, registry, PST, image, and SQLite files.
+Efetch supports navigating RAW, E01, ZIP, GZ, TAR, VMDK, VHD, QCOW, and BZ2 files thanks to dfVFS.

 After installation run the command **efetch** in the terminal and navigate to **localhost:8080** in a browser.
 Use the **expand** plugin to navigate into evidence files.

 ![alt tag](https://cloud.githubusercontent.com/assets/13810976/19025778/825659c6-88eb-11e6-988c-b16d28b1eae5.gif)

-Efetch supports hundreds of file formats and can be easily extended with simple plugins.
-Below is an example of a simple efetch plugin:
+Efetch can be easily extended with simple plugins by editing the /etc/efetch_plugin.yml file.
+Efetch automatically detects any changes to the plugin file.
+Below is an example of a ClamAV efetch plugin:

 ```
   clamscan: